 I have a ton of other embroidery projects, tips, ideas, designs and gorgeous stitches planned for my new column, The Embroidered Attic. ♥

-I'm linking to the following:
+I’m linking this Jacobean embroidery project to the following: